egodigital/generator-ego/README.md

 * clone this repository
 * create and change to a new branch, like `git checkout -b my_new_feature`
 * run `npm install` from your project folder to install dependencies
-* run `npm link` from your project folder, so you are able to test your changes
+* run `npm link` from your project folder, so you are able to test your changes (this might require admin rights, like `sudo`, e.g.)
 * to test your changes, run `yo ego`
 * commit your changes to your new branch and sync it with your forked GitHub repo
 * make a [pull request](https://github.com/egodigital/generator-ego/pulls)